The Gift of Tongues Project aims to find as many historical texts as possible, digitize and translate them, and provide a commentary.

 Identify and collate any ancient literature on the subject

-Large portions of ancient literature on this topic has been ignored, forgotten, or unresearched.
-This absence has negatively affected this whole subject and has led to erroneous conclusions.
+Large portions of ancient literature on this topic have been ignored, forgotten, or unresearched.
+This absence has negatively affected this subject and led to erroneous conclusions.

 To provide the original sources in digital format

 All the pertinent texts found are digitized in the original language.
-All the material provided is at your digital fingertips and can be accessed in a matter of seconds.
-This has taken years to build.
-This database is provided free of charge.
-This is done to take the mystery out of the topic.
-This also validates any conclusions made on this site.
+All the material provided is at your digital fingertips and accessible in seconds.
+This site has taken years to build.
+The database is provided free of charge.

 To provide the texts in English